Bath-Impact-Lab/NebulaOCR-WebApp/README.md

 NebulaOCR is a web interface for running Optical Character Recognition on PDF files.

-What make NebulaOCR unique is its focus on allowing users to select specific regions of a PDF page for text extraction, rather than processing the entire document.
+What makes NebulaOCR unique is its focus on allowing users to select specific regions of a PDF page for text extraction, rather than processing the entire document.
 This is particularly useful for extracting text from documents with columns of text, tables, or other structured data where only a portion of the page is relevant.

 ## Features